Provably adaptive reinforcement learning in metric spaces: Algorithm

-Among the relevant balls, the algorithm select the ball $B_h^k$ with the highest $Q_h^k(B)$ value and plays an arbitrary action such that $(x_h^k,a) \in B_h^k$.
-We increment the sample count $n_h^k(B_h^k)$ for this ball and at the end of the episode, we update $Q_h^k(B_h^k)$ via
+Among the relevant balls, the algorithm selects the ball $B_h^k$ with the highest $Q_h^k(B)$ value and plays an arbitrary action such that $(x_h^k,a) \in \dom_h^k(B_h^k)$.
+We almost always update the ball that we play, except sometimes we invoke line~\ref{lin:switch} where we rebind $B_h^k$ to be one of the children.
+In this case, we play a certain ball but then update its child.
+At the end of the episode, we update the estimated $Q$ value $Q_h^k(B_h^k)$ and increment the sample count $t = n_h^k(B_h^k) + 1$.
+The update rule is a form of optimistic $Q$ learning

-where the $\alpha_t$ is the learning rate and $b(t)$ is the bonus added to ensure $Q_h^k$ is optimistic.
+where the $\alpha_t$ is the learning rate and $b(t)$ is the bonus added to ensure that $Q_h^k$ is optimistic.
 Formally,

 For all other balls at stage $h$, we set $Q_h^{k+1}(B) \gets Q_h^k(B)$, with no update.